Kaibab Plateau: Climate

+Dry Park is a Remote Automated Weather Station located 6 miles northwest of the Kaibab Plateau High Point, at an elevation of 8706 ft (2654 m).

 Kaibab deer

 At the beginning of the 20th century, the Kaibab Plateau was witness to an interesting experiment in what some might call population engineering.
 The plateau's pre-1905 population of mule deer was estimated to be around 4,000.
 This number was never confirmed by any kind of count or survey, and has become an accepted number mainly because no other estimate is available.
 The average carrying capacity of the land was unknown, in part because this concept was not widely used by naturalists at the time.
 Years later, Aldo Leopold estimated that the capacity had been about 30,000 deer.

 The idea in 1906 was simply to protect and expand the herd, so on November 28, President Theodore Roosevelt created the Grand Canyon National Game Preserve.
 Overgrazing by herds of sheep, cattle, and horses had taken place on the plateau since the 1880s.
 During that time, many predators were also killed by ranchers and bounty hunters.
 By the time Roosevelt established the game preserve, ranchers had moved most domestic livestock elsewhere.
 The primary change brought by the creation of the game preserve was to ban deer hunting.
 Government efforts, led by the United States Forest Service, began to protect the deer's numbers by killing off their natural predators once again; to this end, between 1907 and 1939, 816 mountain lions, 20 wolves, 7388 coyotes and over 500 bobcats were reportedly killed.

 The deer population experienced a great increase in numbers during the early decades of the 20th century.
 One estimate put the population as high as 100,000 deer inhabiting the range in 1924.
 Again, there was no systematic survey to support this estimate, which may have been exaggerated to twice the actual number.
 Shortly after that time, however, the deer population did begin to decline from over-browsing.
 By the mid-1920s, many deer were starving to death.

 After a heated legal dispute between the federal government and the state of Arizona, hunting was once more permitted, to reduce the deer's numbers.
 Hunters were able to kill only a small fraction of the starving deer.
 The range itself was damaged, and its carrying capacity was greatly reduced.